Reading layout

 Frequently Asked Questions

 Which framework delivers faster execution for large-scale Python scraping?
 Playwright typically executes 18–31% faster than Selenium due to its WebSocket-based DevTools communication and asynchronous command pipeline.
-The performance gap widens on JavaScript-heavy pages where Playwright's native auto-wait and network interception reduce polling overhead.
+The performance gap widens on JavaScript-heavy pages where native auto-wait and network interception reduce polling overhead.

 Does Playwright consume significantly less memory than Selenium?
 Yes.
-Playwright averages ~28MB per headless session compared to Selenium's ~45MB, primarily because Playwright shares browser contexts and avoids spawning separate WebDriver server processes.
-This makes Playwright more efficient for containerized or memory-constrained scraping deployments.
+Playwright averages approximately 28 MB per headless session compared to Selenium's approximately 45 MB.
+The difference comes from Playwright sharing browser contexts and avoiding separate WebDriver server processes.